 Meybohm, P., Lindau, S., Treskatsch, S. et al. Liberal transfusion strategy to prevent mortality and anaemia-associated, ischaemic events in elderly non-cardiac surgical patients -- the study design of the LIBERAL-Trial.
 20 December 2018, PREPRINT (Version 2) available at Research Square https://doi.org/10.21203/rs.2.55/v2

 To upload a revision, simply log into your account and select 'Edit Submission.'

 Once your paper is posted online, use the share icons in your author dashboard to share on social media or through email.
 You can reply to comments and engage with the community directly.
 You can also flag comments you find inappropriate.
 Read more about how to make the most of your preprint using social media here.

 Comments allow the community to provide transparent feedback to authors about their preprint.
 Comments can include constructive feedback on the methods, conclusions, statistics, impact, or any other aspect of the work.
 Comments that are deemed to be inappropriate or promotional in nature may be moderated and removed.

 Readers can also comment on specific words, sentences, or sections of the text by simply highlighting the text and selecting "annotate" using the hypothes.is annotation tool.

-All content on Research Square is permanently archived in Portico, a not-for-profit organization committed to long-term preservation of scholarly material.
+All content on Research Square is permanently archived in Portico, a not-for-profit organization committed to the long-term preservation of scholarly content.